xanjay/filter_images_using_modern_face_recognition/README.md

 ```sh
 test_face_recognition.py -i test_image.jpg
 ```
-- To filter images of desired person, run the following script by passing source directory and person:
+- To filter images of desired person, run the following script by passing source directory and person.
+It filters the images containing `elon` from images_dir to output directory.
 ```sh
 face_recognizer.py -d images_dir -p elon
 ```
-It filters the images containing `elon` to output directory.

 Since it is not feasible to copy images to output directory when source directory size is very large.
 So, output directory contains only shortcuts to images and a text file containing image file path.
-#References
+## References
 facenet paper: https://www.cv-foundation.org/openaccess/content_cvpr_2015/app/1A_089.pdf
 Openface:https://cmusatyalab.github.io/openface/
 MTCNN:https://github.com/ipazc/mtcnn